Moving Towards Better Mental Health

 Regardless of age or fitness level, studies show that making time for exercise provides some significant mental benefits.
 So head to the pathways, hop on your bike, roll out your yoga mat or pick up those weights and be sound in both mind and body!

-1. Manage stress – One of the most common mental benefits of exercise is stress relief.
-Managing mental stress is high on everyone’s list.
+Managing mental stress is high on everyone’s list and one of the most common mental benefits of exercise is stress relief.
 Physical activity increases concentrations of a chemical that can moderate the brain’s response to stress and improve your ability to deal with mental tension.
 So go sweat it off!

-2. Maintain an active, agile brain – Ongoing studies are still looking into how much effect exercise will have in lowering the risk for the development of diseases such as Alzheimers.
+Ongoing studies are still looking into how much effect exercise will have in lowering the risk for the development of diseases such as Alzheimers.
 Early studies are promising and relate to the increased oxygen and blood flow to the brain.
-Exercise can’t hurt and will benefit your body in many other ways to keep you healthy overall.
+Take a break from your desk to take a walk, disconnect from your electronics, or try a sudoku or other kind of puzzle to challenge your brain.

-3. Feel happy, be happy – Feel good endorphins are released when we exercise and are responsible for the ‘runners (exercise) high’ that occurs with exercise.
-You don’t have to be a marathoner though; 30 minutes of physical activity 2-3 times a week can enhance mood.
-Studies also show that symptoms of anxiety and depression can be minimized and managed through exercise.
+Feel good endorphins are released when we exercise and are responsible for the ‘runner’s high’ that occurs with exercise.
+You don’t have to be a marathoner though; 30 minutes of physical activity just 2 – 3 times a week can enhance mood.
+Studies also show that some symptoms of anxiety and depression can be minimized and managed through exercise.

-5. Relax! – When we are relaxed we feel calmer, less anxious and more at peace; all keys to good mental health.
-Exercise can provide an appropriate release of built up tension, enhance sleep and allow you to engage in an activity you enjoy leading to greater relaxed feelings.
+When we are relaxed we feel calmer, less anxious and more at peace; all keys to good mental health.
+Connect with friends, curl up with a good book, take the family out for a hike in the woods or a walk around the neighbourhood, or head to the gym.
+Exercise can help provide an appropriate release of built up tension, enhance sleep and allow you to engage in an activity you enjoy, leading to greater relaxed feelings.

 Sandra graduated from Queen’s University before moving to Calgary to study and work in Athletic Therapy.
 She completed a Master’s degree in Exercise and Movement Science at University of Oregon, and has worked extensively in areas of exercise rehabilitation, including both sports and work disability medicine.
 Sandra reminds her clients that every step is important; no matter how small it all adds up to big change.
 In her spare time Sandra loves to travel the world to engage in new adventures and explore different cultures.